cloudevents/spec/primer.md

 related to one event source (where each event source is uniquely identified by its CloudEvents `source` attribute value).
 While the exact value used is producer defined, receivers of CloudEvents from a single event source can be assured that no two events will share the same `id` value.
-(We are implicitly making a claim here that no two events will share the same `id` value, but do not provide an explanation as to how this is guaranteed?
-Since this is out of the scope of this spec.)The only exception to this is if some replay of the event is supported, and in those cases, the `id` can then be used to detect this.
+We are implicitly making a claim here that no two events will share the same `id` value, but do not provide an explanation as to how this is guaranteed, since this is out of the scope of this spec.
+The only exception to this is if some replay of the event is supported, and in those cases, the `id` can then be used to detect this.